ryannhally/CS390Githubtutorial/README.md

 ```

 ## Push the changes on the remote repository
-Now we will push our local changes to the remote repository, Run
+Now we will push our local changes to the remote repository by running

 ```
 git push origin main